-101A.5 Validity If any chapter, section, subsection, sentence, clause or phrase of this code is for any reason held to be unconstitutional, contrary to statute, exceeding the authority of the state as stipulated by statutes, or otherwise inoperative, such decision shall not affect the validity of the remaining portion of this code.
+101A.5 Validity.
+If any chapter, section, subsection, sentence, clause or phrase of this code is for any reason held to be unconstitutional, contrary to statute, exceeding the authority of the state as stipulated by statutes, or otherwise inoperative, such decision shall not affect the validity of the remaining portion of this code.

 101A.6 Reference documents.
 The codes, standards and publications adopted and set forth in this code, including other codes, standards and publications referred to therein are, by title and date of publication, hereby adopted as standard reference documents of this code.
-When reference is made in this code to the California Mechanical Code, California Electrical Code or the California Plumbing Code, it shall mean the California Mechanical Code, California Electrical Code or Colifornia Plumbing Code as adopted and amended by the San Francisco Port Commission through the 2016 Port of San Francisco Building Code, 2016 Port of San Francisco Plumbing Code and the 2016 Port of San Francisco Code, the 2016 Port of San Francisco Plumbing Code and the 2016 Port of San Francisco Code, the 2016 Port of San Francisco Plumbing Code and the 2016 Port of San Francisco Green Building Standards Code.
+When reference is made in this code to the California Mechanical Code, California Electrical Code or the California Plumbing Code, it shall mean the California Mechanical Code, California Electrical Code or California Plumbing Code as adopted and amended by the San Francisco Port Commission through the 2019 Port of San Francisco Building Code, 2019 Port of San Francisco Plumbing Code and the 2019 Port of San Francisco Green Building Standards Code.